LearnersGuild/learning-os/docs/README.md

 In addition, there are processes for roles to _assess_, _amend_, and _review_ a contract.
 These processes are not a part of the lifecycle, but are available for roles to use when necessary and appropriate.

-Finally, the system tracks **statistics** about many of the activities happening within.
+The system also tracks **statistics** about many of the activities happening within.
 For example, there could be statistics that track the abilities a Learner role has achieved through their work completing contracts (Skill Stat).
 Similarly, there could be statistics about how many contracts a Mentor role has completed (Mentorship Stat).

+Finally, **game objects** are persistent artifacts used by players that span multiple processes and contracts.